 How To Use It

-Cinnamon makes a wonderful addition to savory dishes, especially when used in Middle Eastern Style recipes (such as this Beef Kofta recipe).
+Cinnamon is a wonderful addition to savory dishes, especially when used in Middle Eastern-style recipes (such as this Beef Kofta recipe).
 Mixed with rice and lentils, cinnamon evokes a warm and familiar flavor.
-Add cinnamon to your curry mixes, squash soups, spice up a coffee with it, add it to warm mulled apple cider, German Glühwein, or use it in traditional Christmas baking and even ice creams!
+Add cinnamon to your curry mixes and squash soups.
+Spice up a coffee with it.
+Add it to warm mulled apple cider or German Glühwein, or use it in traditional Christmas baking and even ice creams!

 11. Various Dried Herbs